Decision Atlas

 What it prevents

-A competent helper doing competent work in the wrong room.
+A competent helper doing competent work on the wrong problem.

 How to use it